-Yinka Shonibare , (born 1962) is a British-Nigerian artist living in the United Kingdom.
+Yinka Shonibare (born 9 August 1962), is a British-Nigerian artist living in the United Kingdom.
 His work explores cultural identity, colonialism and post-colonialism within the contemporary context of globalisation.
-A hallmark of his art is the brightly coloured Dutch wax fabric he uses.
+A hallmark of his art is the brightly coloured Ankara fabric he uses.
 Because he has a physical disability that paralyses one side of his body, Shonibare uses assistants to make works under his direction.

 Film and audio

 To mark the Fourth Plinth Commission, Nelson’s Ship in a Bottle, by Anglo-Nigerian artist Yinka Shonibare MBE, this panel discussion …